-For more details go to www.cie.org.uk/recognition
+For more details go to www.cambridgeinternational.org/recognition

-Why Cambridge International AS Level Chinese Language and A Level Chinese?
+Why Cambridge International AS & A Level Chinese?

 About the syllabus

 Cambridge International AS and A Level syllabuses in languages other than English are accepted by universities and employers as proof of linguistic ability and understanding.
 Successful language students gain lifelong skills, including: